-The success of the chromatin immunoprecipitation can be monitored by qPCR of the relative enrichment of a known locus, compared to an IgG mock sample.
+The success of the chromatin immunoprecipitation can be monitored by a qPCR assay of the relative enrichment of a DNA sequence that is a known target in the ChIP sample, compared to an IgG mock sample.
 If an IgG control is not performed, a set of negative primers (targeted to a known negative region, such as gene desert) can be used as an internal reference to show that a known target is enriched in the ChIP sample relative to the input.
 Although some researchers have had success with less than 5 fold enrichment, it is recommended that a minimum of 5 fold enrichment (Δ Ct of ~2.3 at 100% efficiency) be achieved before moving forward.